DataHenHQ/documentations/source/high_level.rst

       export_filename: my_json_SID:<sid>_NAME:<name>_JID:<jid>_DATE:<d:yyyyMMdd hh:mm> #customize file name
       no_subfolder: true #put on root without using subfolder
       export_extension: gz #desired extension for compressed file
+      compression_type: zip #this make compression to be a .zip file, this overrides export_extension and ignores no_tar
       limit: 100
       offset: 10
       start_on_job_done: true # This field will auto start this exporter